 • Technical expertise gap: Many insurance companies lack cutting-edge technical expertise and an innovative culture for these experts to thrive despite having large IT departments.

 • Long deployment time: The stretch from conception to deployment can be lengthy and filled with risks.
+With new AI technology developing faster than ever seen before, there is substantial risk that a solution is already obsolete by deployment.

 • In-house responsibility: Being in control over development, maintenance, and upgrades can be a tough commitment as technical advancements never end, making it challenging to set a strict finish line for an IT project.